 In 2011, he was awarded an honorary Doctor of Humane Letters degree from St. Francis University in Loretto, Pennsylvania.

-Snyder serves as the chair for Leadership 18 and is on the board of the Independent Sector.
-He is also a trustee of America’s Promise Alliance and is he is in residence at Good Shepherd Catholic Church in Alexandria, Virginia.
+Snyder serves as the former chair for Leadership 18 and the board of the Independent Sector.
+He is also a trustee of America’s Promise Alliance. .

 Keith Styles joined Catholic Charities USA as Chief Operating Officer and General Counsel in May 2013.
 In his role, he is responsible for day-to-day operations of one of the nation’s largest networks of faith-based social service providers, overseeing CCUSA’s efforts around mission, programs and services, disaster operations, membership, finance, and administration, as well as being responsible for all of the organization’s legal matters.